radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 ![png](01_cluster_basics_files/anolis-fastq-main.png)

-Lets start with Per base sequence quality, because it's very easy to interpret, and often times with RAD-Seq data results here will be of special importance.
+Lets start with Per base sequence quality.

 ![png](01_cluster_basics_files/anolis-per-base-qual.png)

 For the Anolis data the sequence quality per base is uniformly quite high, with dips only in the first and last 5 bases (again, this is typical for Illumina reads).
-Based on information from this plot we can see that the Anolis data doesn't need a whole lot of trimming, which is good.
+Based on information from this plot we can see that the Anolis data doesn't need any trimming, which is good.

 Now lets look at the `Per base sequece content`, which FastQC highlights with a scary red **X**.